 In history, there has been a perception that after the Second Punic War, demographics emerged in Italy that led to the crisis in the Roman army.
 The source of the Roman military crisis was to be the socio-economic changes of the turn of the second and first centuries BCE.
 As a result of the policy of conquests, which caused an influx of slaves, rich landowners created powerful latifundia, offering low grain prices.
 In this way, small landowners were not able to compete and were impoverished (often their farms were taken over); as a result, potential recruitment resources have shrunk.
 In the 130 and 120 BCE, the brothers Tiberius and Gaius Gracchus tried to oppose such developments.
 However, both of them were murdered on the initiative of Optimates.

-Modern historians almost agree that the Gracchus have exaggerated the problem or practiced demagogy to a large extent.
+Modern historians almost agree that the Gracchus have exaggerated the problem or practised demagogy to a large extent.
 The crisis was certainly not so serious, as evidenced by archaeological research.
 After defeating Carthage in the Second Punic War, the Italian peoples who supported the Hannibal (mainly the south of the Apennine Peninsula) were punished by Rome by taking away some of the lands that were nationalized and then transferred on lease.
 It was here that powerful latifundia developed, on which slave groups worked.
 Central and northern Italy were still dominated by small landowners (so-called assidui).
 This is evidenced by the census carried out at the turn of 136-135 BCE – 317 993 men capable of fighting in the Roman army.
 This was a sufficient number to defend the state and conduct military operations, especially considering the fact that Rome did not have even 300,000 adult men during the Second Punic War (of which about 60% of the people were mobilized).